 Pan-Seared Soy Sauce and Black Pepper Tofu

-- Press the tofu in a tofu press, or by placing with plenty of clean towels on a plate with a heavy skillet on top, for thirty minutes.
+- Press the tofu in a tofu press, or by placing on top of plenty of clean paper towels on a plate, topped with more paper towels, with a heavy skillet on top, for thirty minutes.

 - Cut the tofu into 1-inch cubes or 1/2-inch thick slices.

-- Mix the tofu with the soy sauce and black pepper.
-Allow to marinate in the fridge for at least thirty minutes.
+- Mix the tofu with the soy sauce (1/4 cup) and black pepper.
+Allow to marinate in the fridge for at least thirty minutes, stirring occasionally.

 - Garnish with sesame seeds and chopped green onions, if desired.